Here are the steps and explanation (via links) on how a LDAP (or Active Directory) user gets mapped to a Artifactory LDAP group.

 How does it work?

-Once an LDAP group is mapped to Artifactory, Artifactory examines each LDAP group to see if a user belongs to the group or not by contacting the LDAP server.
-Once Artifactory finds that the user belongs to the group, then it lets the user have the permissions that have been given to the group by an Artifactory administrator.
+Once a ldap group is mapped to Artifactory, Artifactory examines each ldap group to see if a user belongs to the group or not by contacting LDAP server.
+Once Artifactory finds that the user belongs to the group, then it lets the user to have the permissions that have been given to the group by an Artifactory administrator.

 What's the advantage of using LDAP Group?

 The Artifactory administrator does not have to manage permissions for each user.
-Instead, the Artifactory administrator needs only to manage the permissions given to each LDAP group, while maintaining the LDAP group at the LDAP server.
+Instead, the Artifactory administrator needs only to manage the permissions given to each ldap group, while maintaining LDAP group at the LDAP server.

-Where does it search and how is the Search Base is used?
+Where does it search (how the Search Base is used)?